"Five planes sighted approaching from the westward.

 Testimonials from these four employers assisted Peter's further qualification as M.D., Edinburgh University, in October 1910.

 At some stage of this part of his professional life, Peter saw service in the Merchant Navy, on the S.S.
-Priam, a ship of the Alfred HOLT's Blue Funnel Line (built in 1904, of 4,543 tons, 382.7 ft x 47.2 ft x 28.2 ft, Triple expansion, IHP 2,700, capable of 10 knots, in service until 1931).
+Priam, a ship of the Alfred HOLT's Blue Funnel Line (built in 1904, of 4,543 tons, 382.7 feet x 47.2 feet x 28.2 feet, Triple expansion, IHP 2,700, capable of 10 knots, in service until 1931).
 She is likely to have been involved in HOLT's subsidiary Ocean Steam Ship Company business in China and Japan.

-Peter's engagement was mentioned by him, with a discharge date of 1910 but without papers, when he signed on the crew of the S.S.
+Peter mentioned this engagement, with a discharge date of 1910 but without papers, when he signed on the crew of the S.S.
 Madura in 1940; but formal details of it have not yet been found; and since details of his voyage or voyages to Australia are likewise unforthcoming, it remains possible, even likely, that the two are connected, his engagement on the Priam perhaps getting him to the Far East, where he may have transferred to another vessel for the onward voyage to Sydney.